 Identity thieves can request a copy of a credit report by posing as a landlord or potential employer.
 If you suspect that someone has stolen your identity or if you've been told that your PII has been compromised, you may be able to prevent further damage by requesting a security freeze with the three major credit bureaus.

 Identity theft in the physical world

-While some identity thieves have adopted sophisticated tactics for mining data digitally, others still steal information the old-fashioned way: offscreen, in the physical world.
+While some identity thieves have adopted sophisticated tactics for mining data digitally, others steal information the old-fashioned way: in the physical world.

-Mail theft is another tried-and-true tactic that’s still used by identity thieves today.
-To deter any would-be snoops, consider purchasing a mailbox with a lock, and ask the USPS to hold your mail whenever you’re out of town.
+Mail theft: Stealing physical mail is a tried-and-true tactic that’s still used by identity thieves today.
+To deter any would-be snoops, consider purchasing a mailbox with a lock and ask your postal service to hold your mail whenever you’re out of town.

 You have a partner in identity protection

 Data is a valuable resource.
 That’s why we’re deeply committed to safeguarding our members’ information, and to helping them take quick action if it’s been compromised.